freakent/node-red-contrib-sunevents/README.md

 * dawn: dawn (morning nautical twilight ends, morning civil twilight starts)
 * nadir: nadir (darkest moment of the night, sun is in the lowest position)

+## Upgrading from v2.x
+The latest version (v3.0) of this node works a little differently to previous versions and will require a change to your flow if you are upgrading from a previous version.

+The latitude and longitude you defined in the node's configuration can be used to calculate Sun events if no latitude and longitude coordinates are passed in the <i>msg.payload</i>.
+You <b>must</b> still inject a payload at regular intervals to recalculate the next 24 hour's events, but this payload can be any value.

 ## Usage
-<i>Please Note: The latest version (version 3) of this node works a little differently to previous versions and will require a change to your flow if you are upgrading from a previous version.</i>

 Each time this node receives a new `msg.payload` to it's input, it calculates up to 2 days worth of Sun events (depending on what time of day it is invoked).
 To have the node output events reliably every day, you should inject a latitude and longitude payload into the node at least once every 24 hours.
 The easiest way to do this is with the node-red Inject node.